Rachel1112/Spotify-Music-Stream/README.md

 # Music streaming service interface

-This project is a front-end and back-end separated React project.
-The front-end is built using React, Ant Design, and Axios.
-The back-end is built using Node.js, Mongoose, and MongoDB.
-This README file is intended to provide guidance for other developers to run the demo on their local machines and understand the codebase.
+This project is a web application that provides a music streaming service.
+It is built using the MERN (MongoDB, Express.js, React, and Node.js) technology stack.
+The front-end of the application is developed using React, Ant Design for UI components, and Axios for making API requests.
+The back-end is built with Node.js and utilizes Mongoose as the object data modeling (ODM) library for MongoDB.

 ## Getting Started